 Economic sanctions are penalties applied by governments to restrict trade and financial transactions with countries, entities, and individuals that are deemed to pose a threat to national security, foreign policy, or human rights.

-While used primarily as a political tool, sanctions have significant implications for Anti-Money Laundering (AML) compliance and financial institutions’ obligations to prevent illicit finance.
+While used primarily as a political tool, they have significant implications for Anti-Money Laundering (AML) compliance and financial institutions’ obligations to prevent illicit finance.

 The UK government publishes the UK Sanctions List, which provides details of those designated under regulations made under the Sanctions Act.
-The list also details which sanctions measures apply to these persons or ships, and in the case of UK designations, provides a statement of reasons for the designation.Gov.uk
+The list also details which measures apply, and in the case of UK designations, provides a statement of reasons for the designation.Gov.uk

 AML compliance plays a critical role in the implementation of economic sanctions by financial institutions.
 The financial industry’s compliance obligations are governed by various regulations, such as the UK’s Sanctions and Anti-Money Laundering Act 2018 (the Sanctions Act), the USA’s Patriot Act, and the Bank Secrecy Act, among others.
 These regulations require financial institutions to establish policies and procedures that enable them to detect and report suspicious transactions and to ensure that they do not inadvertently facilitate transactions that violate economic sanctions.